The Confluence of Networks, Games and Learning: Game-Theoretic Learning over Networks

 \subsection{The Smart Grid}

-Gradual replacements of conventional energies with renewable energies greatly helps with the reduction of greenhouse gases and the mitigation of climate change.
-Currently, more and more microgrids are being integrated with the main power grid, which are green systems that rely on renewable distributed resources such as wind turbines and fuel cells.
-As shown in \Cref{fig:smart_grid}, the integration of microgrids can enhance the stability, resiliency, and reliability of the power system, as they can operate independently from the main power grid in an autonomous manner.
-Such integration, together with smart meters and appliances, produces so called the smart grid, a modern infrastructure for reliable delivery of electricity.
+Gradual replacements of conventional energies with renewable energies greatly help with the reduction of greenhouse gases and the mitigation of climate change.
+More and more microgrids are being integrated with the main power grid, which are green systems that rely on renewable distributed resources such as wind turbines and fuel cells.
+As shown in \Cref{fig:smart_grid}, the integration of microgrids can enhance the stability, resiliency, and reliability of the power system, as they can operate independently from the main power grid autonomously.
+Such integration, together with smart meters and appliances, produces the so-called smart grid, a modern infrastructure for the reliable delivery of electricity.

 The future smart grid is envisioned as a large-scale cyber-physical system comprising advanced power, communications, control, and computing technologies.
-To accommodate these technologies employed by different parties in the grid, and to ensure an efficient and robust operation of such heterogeneous and large-scale cyber-physical systems, game-theoretic methods have been widely employed in smart grid management problems.
-In the grid, microgrids are modeled as self-interested players that can operate, communicate, and interact autonomously to efficiently deliver power and electricity to their consumers.
-Here, we discuss a microgrid management mechanism developed in \cite{chen2016game}, which is built on game-theoretic learning, and enables an autonomous management of renewable resources.
+To accommodate these technologies employed by different parties in the grid and to ensure an efficient and robust operation of such heterogeneous and large-scale cyber-physical systems, game-theoretic methods have been widely employed in smart grid management problems.
+In the grid, microgrids are modeled as self-interested players who can operate, communicate, and interact autonomously to deliver power and electricity to their consumers efficiently.
+Here, we discuss a microgrid management mechanism developed in \cite{chen2016game}, built on game-theoretic learning, enabling autonomous management of renewable resources.

-The system model considered in \cite{chen2016game} includes the generators, microgrids and communications.
-As shown in \Cref{fig:powerplant}, generators in the upper layer determine their amount of power to be generated, along with the electricity price, and send them to the bottom layer.
-A microgrid can generate renewable energies and make decisions by responding to the strategies of the generators and other microgrids to optimize their payoffs, which is specified in the following game-theoretic model.
+The system model considered in \cite{chen2016game} includes the generators, microgrids, and communications.
+As shown in \Cref{fig:powerplant}, generators in the upper layer determine the amount of power to be generated, along with the electricity price, and send them to the bottom layer.
+A microgrid can generate renewable energies and make decisions by responding to the strategies of the generators and other microgrids to optimize their payoffs, specified in the following game-theoretic model.